South Korea Announces Plan to Ban Their Dog Meat Industry — “Like a Dream Come True”

 Activists are hopeful that other countries will follow South Korea’s example.
 In the meantime, during South Korea’s three-year grace period and in countries not yet enacting bans, there are still many ways to help.

-Peter Li, the China Policy Specialist at Humane Society International, told The Wildest in a previous interview that one way to help is to dismantle misinformation and spread the work done by activists.
-“I want to add that there is a misconception about people wanting to eat dog meat, or that there is a consumer demand for dog meat.
+Peter Li, the China Policy Specialist at Humane Society International, told The Wildest in a previous interview that one way to help is to dismantle misinformation.
+“There is a misconception about people wanting to eat dog meat, or that there is a consumer demand for dog meat.
 This is a false perception.
 It is a consumption driven by the traders.
-Dog meat is not a household food,” Li said.
+Dog meat is not a household food,” he said.

 Asia for Animals Coalition, Duo Duo Project, Korean K9 Rescue, the Soi Dog Foundation, and Harbin Slaughterhouse Survivors are a few of the organizations continuing the work to end the dog meat trade.
 You can support their work by spreading their message, sending donations, and adopting available dogs who were rescued from the meat trade.